 Term life insurance quotes are determined in large part by your health, and insurers have four standard tiers of health ratings.
-Premiums vary a small amount within a given health tier but, if you have a significant enough medical condition to change tiers, the quotes you are offered will be much higher.
+Premiums vary a small amount within a given health tier, but if you have a significant enough medical condition to change tiers, the quotes you are offered will be much higher.

 |Preferred Plus||Perfect health.
-You won’t qualify if you have a pre-existing medical condition.|
+You won’t qualify if you have a preexisting medical condition.|

 |Preferred||Perfect health besides one minor issue, such as slightly elevated blood pressure.|

-|Regular Plus||You can have a pre-existing condition that is low-risk or has a small impact on your general health (such as asthma).|
+|Regular Plus||You have a preexisting condition that is low-risk or has a small impact on your general health (such as asthma).|

 |Regular||Average health.
-Whether you qualify for this tier depends upon the insurer, but they will often accept pre-existing conditions that are moderate-risk, such as diabetes.|
+Requirements vary by insurer, but insurers often accept preexisting conditions that are moderate-risk, such as diabetes.|

 When applying for simplified issue life insurance, you’ll be asked several health questions to determine whether you qualify for coverage and, if so, what premiums you qualify for.
-It’s important to be honest as insurers regularly check your answers against multiple databases and can cancel your coverage if they find any discrepancies.
+It’s important to be honest, as insurers regularly check your answers against multiple databases and can cancel your coverage if they find any discrepancies.

 - You’re in a nursing home or treatment facility